chamodperera/Rysera_oneDesk/apps/backend/prompt_gpt.md

 ### **PHASE 2 — Database & Migrations**

 **Prompt 2:**
+If database.md file available, consider the database is manually created and check whether you can retrieve data from there and write data to the database according to the schema mentioned in the database.md.

 > Using Supabase (PostgreSQL), create SQL migrations for the ER diagram provided: USERS, DEPARTMENTS, SERVICES, OFFICERS, DOCUMENTS, NOTIFICATIONS, FEEDBACKS, TIMESLOTS, APPOINTMENTS.
 >